Charge, discharge and the time constant τ = RC • build-your-own steady-state circuits

 Components

 Cell — the supply; set its EMF in the inspector, and press r to reverse its polarity.
-Capacitor — set its capacitance and, for a source-free circuit, an initial charge.
+Capacitor — set its capacitance and, for a source-free circuit, an initial charge; press r to turn it around — a charged capacitor’s charge goes with its plates.
 Variable capacitor — drag the arrow on its body to change the capacitance live.
 Switch — tap its body to open or close it.
+SPDT switch — a changeover switch with three terminals; tap an arm to route the common to it (see below).
 Wire — a zero-resistance link.

 The inspector